kshowalter/SPD_server/docs/API.md

 Returns a HTML page containing the SVGS.
 Used in development to test the output of the drawing generation.

-[host]__/t/PDF?pv_system_id=__[system_id]

-Runs the system calculations.
-If they pass it then creates the drawings.
-Generates the PDFs and saves them to the server as a file.
-Returns a PDF of the drawing.

 ## Returned status document